lechithinh/Image-Retrival/README.md

 ## Dataset

-The dataset for this project is [Fashion Dataset](https://nodejs.org/)
+The dataset for this project is [Fashion Dataset](https://drive.google.com/file/d/1k6467Iv7us87foba77YGtrY36fuLz9G-/view?usp=drive_link)
 + There are 24 class
 + Each class contains 30 images
 + The total images is 720

-The test dataset for this project [Test Dataset](https://nodejs.org/)
-+ There are 24 class
-+ Each class contains 7 images
-+ The total images is 168

 Be sure follow `The same structure` .

+## Extracted Features
++ These are features that we extracted based on the dataset provided above  [ Feature](https://drive.google.com/drive/folders/1syWNHdNG1BcOM_3YlHOLbxFdposJ3U6E?usp=drive_link)
++ You you download this one and run your code immediately or you can use the dataset above and extract these features on your own.

 ## How to run
 1. Create the virtual environment